 3-4 (frozen) chicken breasts

-1 jar of Bertolli’s Creamy Basil Alfredo (or whatever sauce is your favorite)
+1 jar of Creamy Basil Alfredo (this is similar to what I usually pick up!)

 1 cup of broccoli florets